HE-Xinyu/fast-EADAM/README.md

 [MIT](https://opensource.org/licenses/MIT)

 ## Reference
-For the origin paper that published the algorithm, plaese refer to https://arxiv.org/pdf/1809.08506.
+For the origin paper that published the algorithm, please refer to https://arxiv.org/pdf/1809.08506.